JohannesKalma/RunMyJobsKafkaClientFactoryParameterMapper/README.md

 Add ParameterMapper class to your library, with all depencies.

-Create a jobDefinition with any of these parameters.
-DTO fields that can be used for mapping:
+Create a jobDefinition with any of these (case sensitive) parameters DTO fields that can be used for mapping:
 - bootstrapServers String (list of brokers)
 - bootstrapServersCredentials Credentials